 At the time of Young’s disappearance, her father was helping her move into her own apartment in northern Nanaimo, something she was excited about.
 Young was also preparing to start a job at a call center within two days of her disappearance, and considered pursuing higher education, with the hopes of becoming a television sports broadcaster.

 On June 30, 2002, Young’s parents failed to hear from her.
-At first, they thought it was possible Young was too busy to answer her cell phone, but grew concerned when Young’s former roommate visited to ask of Young’s whereabouts.
+At first, they thought it was possible Young was too busy to answer her cell phone, but grew concerned when Young’s former roommate visited to ask about Young’s whereabouts.
 After calling every phone number in her phone book, Young’s parents contacted the Royal Canadian Mounted Police (RCMP) detachment in Nanaimo.
 In the beginning, Young’s parents were told to call when she had been missing for over 48 hours, however an RCMP officer came over to the Young’s household later that evening to ask questions and get Young’s picture.
 A few days later, the RCMP told Young’s parents that her disappearance was being investigated by their Serious Crime Unit.

 Allison Crowe, a friend of Young’s, has since produced and released a song titled “Lisa’s Song” in memory of Young.

 Young’s mother experienced health complications after Young vanished.
-Before Martin passed away on June 21, 2017, she had been taking dialysis, suffered from hypertension, and was on a waiting list for a kidney transplant.
+Before Martin died on June 21, 2017, she had been taking dialysis, suffered from hypertension, and was on a waiting list for a kidney transplant.
 Martin’s family members believe the cause of her deteriorating health was from the stress of not knowing what happened to her daughter.
 Martin’s sister, Carol Frank, revealed that Martin tried to hide her and Young’s First Nations ancestry from the public, out of fear that Young would be assumed to be a sex worker, an alcohol or drug addict, or living on the streets.